Jaccwabyt: JavaScript â C Struct Communication via WASM Byte Arrays

 - Create a JSON-format description of your C structs.
 This is required once for each struct and required updating if the C structs change.

 - Feed (2) to the function generated by (1) to create JS constuctor functions for each struct.
-This is done at runtime, as opposed to during a build-process step, and can be set up in such a way that it does not require any maintenace after its initial setup.
+This is done at runtime, as opposed to during a build-process step, and can be set up in such a way that it does not require any maintenance after its initial setup.

 - Create and use instances of those structs.